Introduction to PostgreSQL Stored Procedures

 - Language name: This parameter is defined as the name of the language we have used at stored procedure creation.
 Basically, we are using pl/pgsql language to create a stored procedure.

-- Config parameter: This parameter is defined as a set of configuration parameter which we have used at the time of stored procedure creation.
+- Config parameter: We define this parameter as a set of configuration parameters used during the creation of a stored procedure.

-- Object file: This is nothing but the shared library, which contains the compiled C procedure language.
+- Object file: This is nothing but the shared library containing the compiled C procedure language.

 - Call: This keyword is used to call the stored procedure in PostgreSQL.
 We can call a single stored procedure multiple time.